 As I write this we’ve been here in Texas for a week now and are making substantial progress on the Barndominium.
 The first day here was spent setting up the shop in the garage portion.

 Notice the open walls.
 That’s where we’ll be building out the walls starting tomorrow.

 Going from having the sticks up to getting everything absolutely secured from the slab to the steel beam above the studs took another day or two and then we put up the sheathing and weather coating.

-So now it's starting to look like a real house.
+So now it’s starting to look like a real house.
 The windows and doors are in.
-The final weather protecting paper isn't installed at the top of the sheathing, but the following day, it will be ready for the final covering - the Hardi Plank (lap siding).
-Here are two pictures just prior to Hardi Plank.
+The final weather protecting paper isn’t installed at the top of the sheathing, but the following day, it will be ready for the final covering — the Hardi Plank (lap siding).
+Here is a picture just prior to Hardi Plank.

 A huge thanks to Joel (second son) who spent the better part of the week with us.
 Without him, we would never have gotten this far nor would we have created something as sturdy and attractive as we have.
 Thanks Joel!